 Hike your way into the wilderness

 Iceland is a big country with large areas of wilderness.
 Its mountains and glaciers, vast volcanic landscapes and long daylight hours make hiking a joy here.
-Even in the summer months, you can easily escape the crowds by hiking off into the National Parks of Vatnajökull or Þingvellir.
+Even in the summer months, you can easily escape the crowds by hiking off into some of Iceland's National Parks like Vatnajökull or Þingvellir.

 You’ll likely come across a few other friendly hikers, but you certainly won’t be queuing up any mountains.
 So pack up a rucksack with drinks and snacks and make sure you have a decent map with you.
 Set off early and you’ll be far away from civilization in no time at all.